Completed Planning Studies

 One of the recommendations from the Transit Development Plan was to have a commuter service in Year 5.
 As a starting point, surveys of the park-n-ride lots on I-985 was undertaken to understand current commuting patterns by Hall County residents to destinations outside the county and determine what the current level of demand is among commuters.
 Commuter and license plate surveys were conducted at the park-n-ride lots at Exit 4 and Exit 17 on I-985 in July, 2008 and a follow up survey in April 2012.

-City of Flowery Branch Downtown Transportation Study, 2010
+Flowery Branch Downtown Transportation Study, 2010

 This study identified a series of transportation improvements to address the vehicular and pedestrian needs of the City’s historic downtown area.
 The contents of this document include an inventory of existing conditions, a needs assessment, project recommendations, and implementation strategies.